-5.4.9 Given the above it is concluded that the extent of the heritage asset's original setting is has already been eroded, and that the proposed developments make a negligible contribution to its visual setting.
-The asset retains much of its late 19th century structure, albeit with a few changing aspects, the major one being the addition of the adjoining 1930s building.
+5.4.11 Given the above it is concluded that the extent of the heritage asset's original setting has already been eroded.
+The asset retains much of its late 19th century structure internal and external, albeit with a few changing aspects, the major one being the addition of the adjoining 1930s building.
 Nonetheless it is still considered to have aesthetic and historical interest, and it is this that forms its primary heritage significance.

-Block C
+Block C & Library